Charlotte and surrounding counties

 - Volunteer to propagate seeds for distribution at area events.

 - Volunteer to staff Earth Day, Hummingbird Festival, and other community events at an NCNPS booth.
-Materials will be provided, but we need members to answer questions and share their knowledge.
+Materials will be provided.

 - Volunteer to tend local native plant garden.
 Often parks, school grounds and neighborhoods want to commit to growing more natives.
 But they need our helping hands to keep the project on track.

 If you have any ideas for volunteer opportunities in the community or just want to share suggestions about our current events, please contact our Volunteer Coordinator, Roxanne Newton, at roxannenewtonNPS@gmail.com.

 Trails Less Traveled in the Charlotte Region, July 2020